 “That was a really, really difficult and dark moment for me to go through, I think about it every day,” he says.
 “I couldn’t believe someone would go out of their way to paint me as a monster.
 It also cast every dancer who chose to do that video in a bad light; it made them sound like they were disrespecting themselves.”

 I ask him how the difficult moment has helped him learn and grow.

 “If I could be cancelled so quickly on something not based in reality, I realised I should buy myself a home this year – to put myself and not my career first,” he says.
 “I’d usually pour all my money back into my work.

 “I realised a lot of people out there will believe something.
 You could work hard your entire life then one scandal and people could turn their backs on you,” he says.
 “Not true ride or die fans,” he adds.

 Those ride or dies now number in the millions, and are located all over the world.
 It’s clear Simon Cowell couldn’t have been more mistaken.
 Underestimating this man is a fool’s game.

 “I love my dancers, I love this industry.
 I have gotten over that moment,” he affirms.

-The Femuline Tour by Todrick Hall tours Australia and New Zealand in May, including a show in Sydney at Max Watt’s House of Music, The Entertainment Quarter, Moore Park at 8pm Sunday, 8 May, 2022.
+The Femuline Tour by Todrick Hall tours Australia and New Zealand in September and October, including a show in Sydney at The Roundhouse, UNSW, Anzac Parade at 8pm Thursday, 6 October, 2022.
 For tickets and further information, visit www.itdevents.com/tours/todrick.

 To find out more about Just Dance and watch Todrick Hall’s trailer, visit Just Dance.